defims/dollar/README.md

 # dollar
-make DOM access and manipulate easier like sass
+make xDOM access and manipulate easier like scss